Grave robbery: Geography

 The geography and placement of burial grounds became a deterrent within itself.
 This is because without the accessibility of the automobile (in the early 19th century), the transportation of bodies was difficult.

-A perfect example of this is Mount Auburn Cemetery, in Cambridge Massachusetts.
+An example of this is Mount Auburn Cemetery, in Cambridge Massachusetts.
 It was the first rural cemetery inside the United States.
 The rural location of the cemetery created transportation issues.
-In addition, the terrain of and around the cemetery was formidable.
-Further, Henry Alexander Scammell Dearborn, the designer wanted to leave the natural terrain (including ponds and hills) within the cemetery.
+In addition, the terrain of and around the area was formidable, as the designer, Henry Alexander Scammell Dearborn, wanted to leave the natural terrain (including ponds and hills) within the cemetery.
 If someone wanted to rob a grave, they would have to maneuver around these obstacles and navigate large stretches of land in the dark.
 Note that Mount Auburn Cemetery is over 175 acres.
 Other cemeteries, of the time, that were originally built away from populated areas for similar reasons, include: Mount Hope Cemetery in Bangor, Maine (1834); Laurel Hill Cemetery in Philadelphia, Pennsylvania (1836); Mount Pleasant Cemetery in Taunton, Massachusetts (1836); Mount Hope Cemetery in Rochester, New York (1838); Green-Wood Cemetery in Brooklyn, New York (1838); and, Green Mount Cemetery in Baltimore, Maryland (1838).

 Mortsafes

 A mortsafe or mort safe was an iron coffin or framework which helped to protect a grave by preventing the body from being dug up and taken away.
 Mortsafes were specific for the task of preventing bodies from being stolen for purposes of medical dissections.
 Other variants included movable stone slabs capable of being hoisted over the fresh grave.
 All work on the principle of greatly increasing the required time for criminals to access the grave.

 These deterrents, used commonly in Scotland, would be rented from the sexton until the body decomposed and were used on a circulating basis.
-At the creation of the Dissections Act the purpose became redundant and they were left where last used, sometimes being incorporated into the grave marker by addition of inscription.
+At the passage of the Dissections Act the purpose became redundant and they were left where last used, sometimes being incorporated into the grave marker by addition of inscription.

 Mort houses

 A mort house, ossuaries or dead house was used to store bones (usually skulls and femurs) gleaned from graves a year or two after burial.
 They are common throughout northern Europe.
-They usually predate any graverobbing periods and indeed serve to purpose in relation to graverobbing as they stored bones not bodies.
+They usually predate any graverobbing periods and indeed serve no purpose in relation to graverobbing as they stored bones not bodies.

 Up to 31 recorded mort houses were scattered throughout Scotland and northern England.
 Usually these structures were built within or near cemeteries to make transportation easier.
 Prior to grave robbers, they were used to store dead bodies in the winter, being that the ground was too cold and in some cases impossible to dig into.
 An example is the Udny Mort House built in 1832, Aberdeenshire, north-east Scotland and still standing today.